About the Danish Film Awards

 Ever since the Danish Film Awards and the Robert have been an annual celebration recognizing excellence in the motion picture arts and sciences, not just in front of and behind the camera, but also with distributors and exhibitors.
 Shots and documentaries have been awarded from the start, whereas the best achievements in tv-fiction were included in 2012.

-See pictures, previous shows and more at www.robertprisen.dk
+See livestream, pictures, previous winners, and more at www.robertprisen.dk.